JouniVatanen/rproj-template/README.md

 ### Git commands

-Add a remote repository and fetch
+Add a remote repository and pull.
+You might need to delete .gitignore from your own R project before pulling.

 ```
 git remote add origin git@github.com:JouniVatanen/rproj-template.git
-git fetch
+git pull origin master
 ```

-Change the url to your own project
+Change the url to your own project.

 ```
 git remote set-url origin git@github.com:JouniVatanen/my-project.git
 ```

-Commit to the new repository
+Commit to the new repository.

 ```
 git add -A